 These Diocesan and Episcopal Church canons reflect the fact that the Bishops’ Office, with, in this case, the additional advice and consent of the Standing Committee, is responsible for the overall missionary strategy of the Diocese and is charged with assuring that an individual parish has carefully reviewed its stewardship role with respect to church property.
 To assist parishes in encumbering or disposing of real property, the Bishops and Standing Committee of the Episcopal Church in Connecticut have adopted the following guidelines, which are designed to help the consent process work as smoothly as possible.

-Please feel free to consult with the Operations Manager, Matt Handi, via email at email@example.com.
-You can also contact Matt directly at 203-639-3501, ext.
+Please feel free to consult with the Operations Manager, Matt Handi, via email at firstname.lastname@example.org.
+You can also call Matt directly at 203-639-3501, ext.
 107.

 We look forward to working with you and your parish when/if matters related to the alienation and encumbrance of real property are involved.
 We give thanks for our partnership with you in God’s Mission in the Episcopal Church in Connecticut.

 * Note: This process, from its inception to its conclusion, could take as many as three months or as little as six weeks.